The Real Job of An Athletic Director

 You are the only one who can change the conversation about your team.

-Before going further, consider the end goal.
+Now, consider the end goal.
 The true sign of a successful program is an engaged, growing alumni base.
-They buy the tickets and apparel, recruit for the school, make precious inroads and serve as brand advocates for the program, sometimes for decades.
-And a thriving alumni base needs a great brand story to tell.
+Alumni buy tickets and apparel, recruit on behalf of the school, make precious inroads and serve as brand advocates for the program, sometimes for decades.
+And a thriving alumni base needs a great brand story to champion.

 Unless you are overseeing Alabama’s football program, you need to signal some sort of change to every stakeholder in your program.
 Everyone wants to know better days are ahead.
 Always.
 But a word of caution; meaningful change requires real strategy.
 Meaning, you’ll want to be certain you are signaling the right kind of change for your particular program.

 This immutable law in marketing is called “positioning” and is absolutely foundational to any successful brand.
 For example: The Oregon Ducks are channeling a very different spirit than Ole Miss.
-Their Nike-based strategy is to project a new, cutting-edge image, not one grounded in tradition and yesteryear like Ole Miss.
+Their Nike-based strategy is projecting a new, cutting-edge image, not one grounded in tradition and yesteryear like Ole Miss.

 - Opens the door for the public to self-identify as brand allies and join your team

-- Buys you time with the fan base and communicates you are awake to the issues facing the programs under your care
+- Buys time with the fan base and communicates you are awake to the issues facing the teams under your care

-- Lets prospects know you intend to rise above mediocrity
+- Lets recruits know you intend to rise above mediocrity

 You already know you need a capable coaching and admin staff.
-But, as part of your branding initiative, you also need to conduct leadership interviews.
+But, telling a great brand story means you need to conduct leadership interviews.
 Why?
 You want to know who intends to use their power to veto your new brand direction.
 You’ll want to double back and make sure deputies are undermining your efforts.

 Step 3 – Run a Fan Base Audit

-Step 4 – Get to Know the Fan Experience
+Step 4 – Conduct an Experience Audit to Understand the Fan Experience

 Step 5 – Develop a Recruitment Path

-Work with your coaches to develop an intentional recruitment path for prospects.
+Work with your deputies or coaches to develop an intentional recruitment path for prospects.
 When a 4-star recruit arrives, are they greeted by their heroes or a trophy case?
 Maybe they arrive and see a dated logo and blank white walls.
-Dynamic imagery on a wall with your fresh logo goes a long way.
+Dynamic imagery on a wall of your fresh logo identity goes a long way.

-You shouldn’t wait years until the next stadium is built or the next set of facilities are constructed.
-Put your current spaces to work telling your brand story.
-Are your floors the standard white vinyl or are they astroturf?
+Given that, are your floors the standard white vinyl or are they astroturf?
 Does your locker room look the same as it did when you were in school?
-Sometimes these easy updates serve as powerful, visible wins that can spark enthusiasm in everyone.
+These updates serve as visible wins that can spark enthusiasm in everyone.

 Step 7 – Get a Coach Up in the Box